 And herein lies the problem: it’s impossible to maximize the skills of even the most proficient contact center agent if he or she isn’t supported by the right technology foundation.
 It would appear as though some companies are working backwards when it comes to the contact center—they’re heightening the standards of agents while lacking the cutting-edge technology needed to drive a next-gen customer experience.

 Having visited and assessed dozens of contact center environments, I’ve observed these challenges myself in my experience as Director of Customer Engagement Solutions at Avaya.
 These challenges must be met to better engage agents and, subsequently, customers.
-Across the world, this direct correlation has been proven (in the Netherlands, for instance, 78% of contact centers acknowledge the impact of good CX delivery on employee engagement).

 So, how should businesses digitally transform in a way that meets the needs of their contact center agents?
 Here are eight focus areas: